What Life is Like In Bhutan

 While Bhutan is definitely one of the smallest

-countries in the world, yet the cultural diversity and its richness are
+countries in the world, its cultural diversity and richness are

 profound.
 As such strong emphasis is laid on the promotion and preservation of

 its rich cultural diversity.
 This is a fairly common topic in the articles that we ordered from the advanced writing company and how the writers of their company described believed that ensuring the protection and preservation of our unique culture would assist in protecting the sovereignty of the nation.